kamangir/bluer-ai/bluer_ai/docs/install/RPi-ROS.md

 4. `@ssh rpi <host-name>`.
 Then, run `@seed headless_ubuntu_rpi clipboard` in another terminal and paste it into the ssh window.

-5. ⚠️ needs more work - `sudo nano /boot/firmware/config.txt` and add these lines to the first `[all]` section,
+5. ⚠️ needs more work - `sudo nano /boot/firmware/usercfg.txt` and add these lines,

 ```init
 start_x=1